-Scores on the 2005 FCAT Reading Test indicate that 66 percent of the third graders, 53 percent of the fourth graders, and 70 percent of the fifth graders tested did not meet the state required mastery level.
-Additionally, third grade students earned two out of six possible points for 50 percent in the Words and Phrases cluster, which is a seventeen percent decrease over the 2004 FCAT Reading test administration; twelve out of twenty six possible points for 46 percent in Main Idea/Purpose, a decrease of seven percent over the 2004 FCAT Reading test administration; four out of eight possible points for 50 percent in the Comparison cluster, which remains the same as the 2004 FCAT Reading test administration; and two out of five possible points for 40 percent in the Reference/Research section, which is a ten percent decrease as compared to the 2004 FCAT Reading test administration.
-Moreover, fourth grade students earned three out of seven possible points for 43 percent in the Words and Phrases cluster, which is a seven percent decrease over the 2004 FCAT Reading test administration; thirteen out of twenty four possible points for 57 percent in Main Idea/Purpose, an increase of seven percent over the 2004 FCAT Reading test administration; ten out of nineteen possible points for 53 percent in the Comparison cluster, which is a decrease of seven percent over the 2004 FCAT Reading test administration; and one out of two possible points for 50 percent in the Reference/Research section, which remained the same from the 2004 FCAT Reading test administration.
-Furthermore, fifth grade students earned four out of eight possible points for 50 percent in the Words and Phrases cluster, which remains the same from the 2004 FCAT Reading test administration; eleven out of twenty possible points for 55 percent in Main Idea/Purpose, an increase of five percent over the 2004 FCAT Reading test administration; nine out of thirteen possible points for 69 percent in the Comparison cluster, which is an increase of twenty five percent over the 2004

-FCAT Reading test administration; and three out of four possible points for 75 percent in the Reference/Research section, which is a twenty five percent increase over the 2004 FCAT Reading test administration.
-In accordance with the No Child Left Behind Act, all tested sub-groups for Laura C. Saunders achieved AYP with the exception of the Black and the Limited English Proficient students.
-In addition, 47 percent of students are reading at or above grade level and 54 percent of students are making a year's worth of progress in reading.
-Finally, 45 percent of struggling students are making a year's worth of progress in reading.
-In conclusion, 39 percent of all students tested made Adequate Yearly Progress.
+Scores on the 2006 FCAT Reading Test indicate that 49 percent of the third graders, 41 percent of the fourth graders, and 41 percent of the fifth graders tested met the state required mastery level.
+Additionally, third grade students earned four out of seven possible points for 57 percent in the Words and Phrases cluster, which is a seven percent increase over the 2005 FCAT Reading test administration; twelve out of twenty two possible points for 54 percent in Main Idea/Purpose, an increase of eight percent over the 2005 FCAT Reading test administration; four out of eight possible points for 50 percent in the Comparison cluster, which remains the same as the 2005 FCAT Reading test administration; and two out of four possible points for 50 percent in the Reference/Research section, which also remains the same as the 2004 FCAT Reading test administration.
+Moreover, fourth grade students earned three out of six possible points for 50 percent in the Words and Phrases cluster, which is a seven percent increase over the 2005 FCAT Reading test administration; eleven out of twenty two possible points for 50 percent in Main Idea/Purpose, a decrease of seven percent over the 2005 FCAT Reading test administration; nine out of seventeen possible points for 53 percent in the Comparison cluster, which remained the same from the 2005 FCAT Reading test administration; and two out of six possible points for 50 percent in the Reference/Research section, which also remained the same from the 2005FCAT Reading test administration.
+Furthermore, fifth grade students earned three out of seven possible points for 43 percent in the Words and Phrases cluster, which is a seven percent decrease from the 2005 FCAT Reading test administration; eight out of seventeen possible points for 47 percent in Main Idea/Purpose, a decrease of eight percent over the 2005 FCAT Reading test administration; nine out of fifteen possible points for 60 percent in the Comparison cluster, which is a decrease of nine percent over the 2005 FCAT Reading test administration; and three out of six possible points for 50 percent in the Reference/Research section, which is a twenty five percent decrease over the 2005 FCAT Reading test administration.
+In accordance with the No Child Left Behind Act, all tested sub-groups for Laura C. Saunders achieved AYP with the exception of the Limited English Proficient students and the Students with Disabilities .
+In addition, 55 percent of students are meeting high standards in reading, 61 percent of all students are making learning gains and 58% of the lowest 25 percentile are making adequate progress in reading.
+In conclusion, 45 percent of all students tested made Adequate Yearly Progress, a six percent increase from the 2005 Reading Test.